babalugats76/quizdini-2.0-teach/README.md

     - Style so that content is in simple white rounded box, i.e., experiement removing header and footer styling, etc.
 - Client
   - Page
+    - Revisit dynamic fixed menu idea; see semantic ui demos
+    - Revisit pushable and see if there is a way to improve show hide, including transition
     - New page layout is in place and nixes the fixed header, etc.
     - Update all "pages" to wrap page in `<Container as="main" className="page" />` which will allow for better control over main page area, including margins.
 This will also allow for full width pages, etc.
     - Rename child components as necessary, considering the change